 - Forming a group of networking power partners that works more closely to drive each other business.

-If getting in front of your target market presents a challenge for you though, you can approach it indirectly by networking with others who can ultimately influence or connect you with your target market.
+If getting in front of your target market presents a challenge, you can approach it indirectly by networking with others who can ultimately influence or connect you with your target market.
 For example:

 - Participate in lead exchange groups such as BNI or LeTip;

-- Form joint venture relationship with someone who has great influence over your target market.
+- Form a joint venture relationship with someone who has significant influence over your target market.

 Networking to grow your business may or may not have to be you.
 It could be a member of your team.
 Just be sure they will play full-out!

 Logistics To Consider Prior To Networking

 Now that you are clear on what you want and why you want it, let’s cover some logistical stuff.

 Networking events and memberships can get expensive so determine how much of your marketing budget you can afford to invest on it.

 Networking is an investment.
 It takes time and resources to both connect and deepen relationships.
 Thankfully, social media and marketing automation technologies have made following up and following through with networking contacts much quicker, easier, and cost-effective.